ALERION CLASS SLOOP

 Alerion was brought back to sailing in 1977, by sailor, Alfie Sanford, who created the Alerion Class Sloop, an authentic copy of Herreshoff's masterpiece.
 She is for those who wish to experience for themselves, as Herreshoff did, the PURE JOY of SAILING.

 Sanford pioneered the then new, cold-molding process to build her elegantly in wood.
 The Alerion Class Sloop is the world's finest sailing boat and has been in limited production for 40 years.
 The sloops are desirable and rarely change hands.

-Today, Steve White builds the Alerion Class Sloop for Sanford at his yard in Brooklin, Maine, the finest wood building yard in the country.
+Today, the Alerion Class Sloop is no longer in production.
+However, Brooklin Boat Yard fulfills special orders for the Alerion Class Sloop at its yard in Brooklin, Maine, the finest wood building yard in the country.
 Brooklin Boat Yard builds this early 20th century design with a combination of 21st century technology and 19th century craftsmanship.
 The result is exquisite.